quaziashfaq/notes/cloud/aws.md

     3. Hybrid Coud

 ## Regions
+- A Region is a geographical area of the world that is a collection of data centers logically grouped into Availability Zones.
 - Regions are completely independent and isolated from each other.
 - Certain resources are tied to regions.
 - Each region has datacenters which are called availability zone.